UMEC/healthcare-workforce/README.md

 A readme for the model is available [here](models/README.md).

-## Getting Started - Installing the Application Manually
+## Getting Started - Installing the Application Manually (Developer).
-This application is built on React (UI), NodeJS (server) and Python (model).
+You can make changes to this application.
+It is built on React (UI), NodeJS (server) and Python (model).
 It can be started via the following steps:
 1. Download npm
 2. `npm install` and `npm start` from the root (this) directory
 3. `npm install` and `npm start` from the ui directory
 4. Install the python environment as described below
-5. The application will be available on http://localhost:3000/
+5. The UI application will be available on http://localhost:3000/
+6. The server application will be available on http://localhost:5000/

 ### Python Installation